Drupal 8 End-of-Life and Support: What’s Next?

 • No long-term support for the platform.

-We can’t emphasize the last point enough — by failing to migrate to Drupal 9, you lose access to Symfony support, meaning your site’s code will no longer be updated by Symfony or Drupal.
+We can’t emphasize the last point enough—failing to migrate to a currently supported Drupal version will result in losing access to Symfony support, meaning your site’s code will no longer be updated by Symfony or Drupal.
 This could leave you exposed to a variety of security threats and vulnerabilities.

 What Does This Mean for Drupal 7 End-of-Life?

-What Happens if Drupal 8 Users Don’t Upgrade in Time?
+What Happens if Drupal 8 Users Don’t Upgrade?

-For all of these reasons, you must update your version of Drupal before it reaches its end-of-life date.
+For all of these reasons, it’s best practice to update your Drupal version before its end-of-life date.

-What is the Drupal 8 End-of-Life Process for Upgrading to Drupal 9?
+What is the Drupal 8 End of Life Process for Upgrading to Drupal 11?

-Fortunately, the upgrade from Drupal 8 to 9 is much easier than other migrations because Drupal 9 is backward compatible with Drupal 8.
-If you were to switch from Drupal 7 to 9, it would require all of your site’s data to be transferred to a brand new Drupal 9 website.
-In contrast, since you’re already a Drupal 8 user, you won’t have to take as big of a leap to transition to Drupal 9.
+Fortunately, the upgrade from Drupal 8 to later versions is much easier than other migrations because later versions are backward compatible with Drupal 8.
+If you were to switch from Drupal 7 to 10, for instance, it would require all of your site’s data to be transferred to a brand new Drupal website.
+In contrast, since you’re already a Drupal 8 user, you won’t have to take as big of a leap to transition to Drupal 10.

 To get your site ready for the upgrade, follow these steps: